Jbot29/springboard-exercises/capstone/README.md

 So goal one was accomplished, now to look into what factors play a role in my daily HRV score.

+Lets start with some factors that I thought would be good predictors but turned out not to be.

 ## Sleep